Audit marks ten years of ISO 14001 certification for Lyons Davidson

 - Our computer equipment has been replaced with the most energy efficient options.
 Old-style CRT monitors have all been replaced with flat screens;

-- Our office consumables are sourced from an ISO 14001-certified supplier;
+- Our office consumables are also sourced from suppliers with ISO 14001 certification;

 - Our tea-room appliances are energy efficient and all tea, coffee and sugar in our offices is from Fairtrade sources.